lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

 ### Note structure

-- Why
+- Why (without heading)
-- How (Overview?)
+- Title
+- list of contents (without heading)
 - Direction
-- What (Content) - core, most high res and concise part of the note. should improve with later note versions
+- more refined
-- work in progress - low res, current thoughts, multiple different paths are explored, for more complete synchronization
+- less refined - current thoughts, multiple different paths are explored, for more complete synchronization.

 ## Work in progress